sidutoit/sidutoit/README.md

 Currently applying my trade as a Software Engineer in the Cybersec space, at Phishfort.

+At Phishfort, I am responsible and have ownership for a number of systems, products and features, some being automated takedown services, while others using Machine Learning and Artificial Intelligence to detect malicious actors for domains, apps and also including social platforms.

 ## 💻 Current Technology Stack 💻

 <div align="center">